cmarsone/clementmarsone.github.io/_posts/2023-01-25-object-cpp.md

 ### Class & instance

-A class in object-oriented programming (OOP) is a blueprint or template for creating objects.
+A *class* in object-oriented programming (OOP) is a blueprint or template for creating objects.
 It defines a set of attributes (member variables) and behaviors (member functions) that are common to all objects of that class.
 A class does not hold any values for its attributes, it simply defines what kind of data they can hold.

-An instance, also known as an object, is a specific occurrence of a class.
+An *instance*, also known as an *object*, is a specific occurrence of a class.
 It holds the values for the attributes defined in the class and can perform the behaviors specified in the class.
 An object is created from a class by calling a special function called a constructor.
 Each object has its own set of values for the attributes defined in the class, and can perform the behaviors independently of other objects of the same class

-In C++, a class is defined using the "class" keyword followed by the class name and the class definition, which is enclosed in curly braces.
+In C++, a class is defined using the `class` keyword followed by the class name and the class definition, which is enclosed in curly braces.
 Member variables are declared within the class definition and can be either public (accessible from outside the class) or private (only accessible within the class).
 Member functions are also declared within the class definition and can access and manipulate the member variables.

 ```
 // Sample.class.hpp